When it comes to climate change, some banks are doing better than others

 The banking sector is coming under increasing scrutiny for its role in climate inaction.

-Article 2 of the Paris Agreement thus highlights the central role of the financial sector in achieving greenhouse gas emission reduction targets.
-In particular, it sets as a priority the goal of making “financial flows consistent with a pathway toward low-greenhouse-gas-emission and climate-resilient development.”
+Article 2 of the Paris Agreement thus emphasizes the central role of the financial sector in the path toward reducing greenhouse gas emissions.
+In particular, it sets as a priority the goal of making “financial flows consistent with a pathway toward low-greenhouse-gas-emission development that is resilient to climate change.”

-Beyond the Paris Agreement, there are growing constraints being imposed on the banking sector that are driving several significant changes.
-But for many environmental activists, these new rules of the game amount to “too little, too late.”
+Beyond the Paris Agreement, there are growing constraints being imposed on the banking sector that are contributing to several notable changes.
+But for a number of environmental activists, these new rules of the game are still “too little, too late.”

-Banks are subject to regulations that cover every aspect of an organization’s operations: human resources, information systems, customer management, financial management, and more.
-These regulations are strongly guided by principles of prudence that all bankers must adhere to.
+Banks are subject to regulations that cover every aspect of an organization’s operations: human resources, information systems, customer management, financial management, and so on.
+These regulations are strongly guided by principles of prudence that every banker must adhere to.

-It is shaped by the work of the Basel Committee, which brings together representatives from central banks in 45 countries, including the EU, and whose recommendations are implemented within the European Union by the European Central Bank.
+It is summarized in the work of the Basel Committee, which brings together representatives from central banks in 45 countries, including the EU, and whose recommendations are implemented within the European Union by the European Central Bank.
 In France, the Banque de France acts as an intermediary for European policy through the Prudential Supervision and Resolution Authority (ACPR).

-If a bank fails to comply with mandatory ratios and procedures, it may be subject to fines or have its license revoked (in which case the bank must close).
-Its executives may also face legal action.
+If a bank fails to comply with the required ratios and procedures, it may be subject to fines or have its license revoked (in which case the bank must close).
+Its executives may also be held liable.

 What are the possible penalties?

-To ensure compliance with regulatory requirements, the banking supervisory authorities in each country conduct regular on-site inspections at financial institutions.
+To ensure compliance with these obligations, the banking supervisory authorities in each country conduct regular on-site inspections at financial institutions.
 If irregularities are found, disciplinary sanctions may be imposed by the ACPR.
-The revocation of a license remains rare but serves as a strong deterrent: in 2010, this occurred with a European private wealth management firm; in 2019, with a currency exchange operator.
-Bans on conducting financial activities (insurance brokerage, over-the-counter currency exchange) are more common: 3 in 2012, 1 in 2014, 3 in 2022.
+The revocation of a license remains rare but serves as a strong deterrent: in 2010, this happened to a European private wealth management firm, and in 2019, to a currency exchange operator.
+Bans on conducting financial activities (insurance brokerage, over-the-counter currency exchange) are more common: 3 in 2012, 1 in 2014, and 3 in 2022.

-Fines, on the other hand, can be quite hefty.
-In 2018, for example, a fine of 50 million was imposed on La Banque Postale because its anti-money laundering and counter-terrorism financing (AML/CTF) procedures were deemed non-compliant[1].
+Fines, on the other hand, can be very “hefty.”
+In 2018, for example, a fine of 50 million was imposed on La Banque Postale because its anti-money laundering and counterterrorism (LCBCLT) procedures were deemed noncompliant[1].

 No penalties imposed for failure to address climate risks